-Previously a behavior change researcher at BehaviourWorks Australia at Monash University and helping with development a course on EA at the University of Queensland.
+Previously a behavior change researcher at BehaviourWorks Australia at Monash University and helping with the development of a course on EA at the University of Queensland.

 Co-founder and team member at Ready Research.